Your passion for fitness is in abundance and you’re ready to start your own fitness business. But why does it need to be an LLC?

-Another tax advantage of the LLC form is that it allows you to set up both retirement funds and life insurance policies with greater contribution limits so you can set aside money for your future and your family.
+Another advantage is that you can set up both retirement funds, and life insurance policies with greater contribution limits.

-Whether your business is taxed as a sole proprietorship or you elect to have your LLC taxed as a corporation, both of these approaches can have big tax advantages, depending on how much income you personally want to take and how much you plan to reinvest in your blossoming fitness business.
+Either option will give you big tax advantages.
+It will depend on how much income you personally want to take, and how much you plan to reinvest in your business.

 You may realize even more tax benefits by paying yourself from your LLC by paycheck.
-By setting up the LLC taxed as a corporation, you may then pay yourself from the company through payroll and avoid self-employment taxes.
-The company will still be responsible for a portion of the tax bill, so you will want to make sure your LLC budgets for that payment each reporting period.
+As an LLC taxed as a corporation, you may pay yourself from the company through payroll, and avoid self-employment taxes.
+The company will still be responsible for a portion of the tax bill, so you make sure your LLC budgets for that payment each reporting period.

-Because everyone’s situation is unique, you should consult with a CPA or other tax professional to drill down into your financials so you really understand which option is best for you.
+Everyone’s situation is unique, so consult with a CPA or other tax professional to drill down into your financials to understand which option is best for you.

-No matter how you elect to tax your business, don’t forget that business expenses can be deducted.
 Most importantly, you can deduct the cost of forming your LLC.
-Make it a habit to hang on to all your receipts and invest in a scanner to organize them electronically (keep the receipt for your scanner purchase too!).
+Make it a habit to keep your receipts, and invest in a scanner to organize them electronically (the scanner is also deductible!)